nytimes/svg-crowbar/README.md

 ```javascript
 SVGCrowbar.init();
 ```

-You can optionally pass a CSS selector to restrict which node you want to extract.
+You can alternately pass a CSS selector to restrict which node you want to extract.

 ```javascript
 SVGCrowbar.init("#map");